hashicorp/terraform-provider-google/website/docs/r/firebase_web_app.html.markdown

 * `deletion_policy` - (Optional) Set to `ABANDON` to allow the WebApp to be untracked from terraform state rather than deleted upon `terraform destroy`.
 This is useful becaue the WebApp may be serving traffic.
 Set to `DELETE` to delete the WebApp.
-Default to `ABANDON`
+Default to `DELETE`

 ## Attributes Reference